Not all research is equal

+Prostate problems?
 I do a lot of research before writing my articles and there’s one thing I really have to watch out for.
-Modern research is very suspect and you have to be really careful that the studies you are citing do not have a conflict of interest associated with them.
+Modern research is very suspect.
+You have to be really careful that the studies you are citing do not have a conflict of interest associated with them.
 Making sure the research is from a bona fide research establishment which has not been ‘hired’ by a pharma company is imperative.
-It is claimed that 50% of research and studies now are bogus or manipulated to favour the drug or procedure in question.
-Often big pharma put their research out to study groups, doctors and researchers, who are paid enormous amounts of money to produce results that favour the drug or procedure being studied, to the detriment of the end user, YOU!
+It is claimed that 50% of research and studies now are bogus or manipulated.
+This will always be to favour the drug or procedure in question.
+Often big pharma put their research out to study groups, doctors and researchers.
+They are paid enormous amounts of money to produce results that favour the drug or procedure.
+This will often be to the detriment of the end user, YOU!

 Old research on the prostate

-Research that was done in the last century, preferably before the big pharmaceuticals took over, is much more reliable.
+Research that was done in the last century, is much more reliable.
+This was before the big pharmaceuticals took over.
 Most of the researchers were doctors or other medical practioners who were principled and honourable.
 Just because a study is old, doesn’t mean the results are not worthy.
 If a study proves a point or comes up with a definitive conclusion, then that study is as dependable as any study done today, if not more so.
 Unfortunately, many older studies are passed by or ignored, just because of their age.
-This is sad, because there are some real gems out there and one of them is to do with the prostate.
+This is sad, because there are some real gems out there.
+One of them is to do with the prostate.

 Dr Favier and mineral balances